Multi Higgs production via photon fusion at future multi-TeV muon colliders: -induced cross sections

 Finally, for triple Higgs boson production, the $\gamma\gamma\to HHH$ cross section varies in the range $\sigma_{(\gamma\gamma\to HHH)}\sim [0.07-2.3]\times 10^{-2}$~ab, and requires the maximum c.m. energy to become observables.
 Indeed, at $\rs \sim 14$ TeV, $\sigma_{(\gamma\gamma\to HHH)}\sim 8.4\times 10^{-3}$~ab, which, with 20 ab$^{-1}$, would correspond to no event produced, just as in the case of $\rs \sim 3$ TeV (with 1 ab$^{-1}$), where one has $\sigma_{(\gamma\gamma\to HHH)}\sim 2\times 10^{-3}$ ab.
 On the other hand, at $\rs \sim 30$ TeV, $\sigma_{(\gamma\gamma\to HHH)}\sim 1.3\times 10^{-2}$~ab, which, with 90 ab$^{-1}$, would correspond to about one event.
 Hence, only going to the very upper $\rs$ range considered here, one could have an observable event number.
 I particular, at $\rs \sim 100$ TeV with 10$^3$ ab$^{-1}$, $\sigma_{(\gamma\gamma\to HHH)}\sim 2.3\times 10^{-2}$~ab, one would give about 23 events.
 Note that, at low $\rs$ values, the $HHH$ rates are less depleted than in the case of $H$ and $HH$ production with respect to VBF production, being only about 2 and 1 orders of magnitude less than the $WW\to HHH$ and $ZZ\to HHH$ ones, respectively.

 The behavior of $\mu^+\mu^-\!$ total rates versus $\rs$ is more clearly shown in Figure~\ref{tab:xsect2}, where for comparison also VBF cross sections are plotted.
 In the left plot the $\mu^+\mu^-\to H \mu^+\mu^-$ production (blue solid line) is compared with the same process when replacing $\mu^\pm \to e^\pm$ (blue dashed line), and with $WW$-fusion (red solid line), $ZZ$-fusion (green solid line) single-Higgs production, for $\rs \lsim 400$ GeV.
 The difference of about a factor three in the rates for the electron and muon initiated processes for $\gamma\gamma$ fusion stems from the double logarithm arising from Eq.~\ref{eq:EPA} applied twice to initial beams.
 The dashed red and green lines represent the integrated cross-sections for single Higgs productions in \emph{pure} $WW$ and $ZZ$ fusion, respectively, in $\mu^+e^-$ scattering: in practice, since both electrons and muons in our simulations are treated as massless particles (with the only exception of the mass parameter in the photon spectrum in Eq.~(\ref{eq:EPA})), these lines correspond to the predictions for $H$ production in $WW$ and $ZZ$ fusion when only the $t$-channel production mechanism is considered.
 The difference between red (green) solid and dashed lines is large at the opening of the $Z$ resonance ($\sqrt{s}\sim M_H+M_Z$) and decreases for larger values of $\sqrt{s}$. \\ In the right plot of Figure~\ref{tab:xsect2}, $\mu^+\mu^-$ collision rates for the $H$ (solid lines), $HH$ (dashed lines), $HHH$ (dot-dashed lines) one-loop $\gamma\gamma$ production (blue lines) are shown, and compared with the corresponding rates for tree-level $WW$-fusion (red lines), and $ZZ$ fusion (green lines) production, for 1 TeV$\lsim \rs \lsim 100$ TeV.
+In this partonic center of mass range, the $\mu^+\mu^-\to nH\nu \bar{\nu}$ over $\mu^+\mu^-\to nH\mu^+\mu^-$ cross-section ratio is essentially flat, ranging from about~10 for single-Higgs production to approximately 6 for the triple-Higgs case: this is mainly a consequence of the differences in the $HVV$, $HHVV$, and $Vf\overline{f}$ couplings for $V=W,Z$ with the leading contribution coming from the latter interaction as documented in Ref.~\cite{Altarelli:1987ue} for single-Higgs production.